malevitzch/configs/bash/modules/git/README.md

 # gdt
 Show both staged and unstaged changes separated by headers.
 # gitc
-Commit all unstaged changes on tracked files with the message given by user input.
+Commit all staged and unstaged changes on tracked files with the message given as parameter.
+# gittc
+Creates a file and then marks it to be tracked by git through 'git add'.
+The filename has to be the first argument, the later arguments are passed to the 'touch' command.